Skip to main content

 Posted by: , Posted on: - Categories: Climate change and resilience, Tree planting, Woodland creation

 Katie Goldsbrough is one of our Woodland Officers in the East & East Midlands area.
-This Earth Day (Monday 22 April) she explains some of the partnership work the Forestry Commission is involved in to help reduce the use of plastic in tree planting and creating woodlands.
+Here, Katie explains some of the partnership work the Forestry Commission is involved in to help reduce the use of plastic in tree planting and creating woodlands.

-Earth Day 2024 has a theme of Planet vs. Plastics, aiming to raise awareness about the problem of plastics and inspire change.
-It seems like a good time to share with you what we are doing to try to reduce plastic pollution in woodlands.
-We’ve been supporting recycling schemes, and creating and sharing guidance in collaboration with a variety of partners on projects across England.
+We’ve been supporting recycling schemes and creating and sharing guidance in collaboration with a variety of partners on projects across England to try to reduce plastic pollution in woodlands.
 But what are the main problems we're attempting to tackle?

 Tree guards